The 12 Best Things to Do in York

 Visit York’s Chocolate Story

-York’s history has deep connections with the chocolate industry.
+York’s history is deeply connected with the chocolate industry.
 It has been home to well-known chocolate producers including Terry’s, Rowntree and Nestlé since the 18th century.
 Although some of them are trading elsewhere today, their mark on the city is still strong.

 Uncover the stories behind York’s most famous chocolate makers and iconic treats at York’s Chocolate Story.
 This interactive guided tour delves into the history of chocolate-making in the city and beyond.
 Meet the founding families of the industry, discover how York’s most famous creations such as Terry’s Chocolate Orange and KitKat came about and create your own chocolate lolly.
 After the tour, enjoy a hot drink or buy some chocolate treats in the downstairs shop and café.